-Yes, require credentials
+Yes, require credentials for NTLM authentication

-Select this option if you want to attempt authentication as a part of the health monitor.
-To require credentials, you should have a user account specifically for this health monitor which has no other privileges, and has a password set to never expire.
+Select this option if you want to attempt NTLM authentication as a part of the health monitor.
+To require credentials, you should have a user account specifically for this monitor with no other privileges, and a password set to never expire.

-i).
+a.
 What user name should the monitor use?